 As a residential liberal arts institution, Willamette University is committed to the ideals of both individual autonomy and community citizenship.
 This means that we recognize and seek to balance the rightful claims of personal freedom and privacy with the needs of membership in the campus at large.
 We understand students to be citizens of the Willamette academic community, having responsibilities to the whole in addition to rights as individuals.
 In particular, citizenship flourishes when members of the community live by standards of conduct that embody the ideals of honesty, integrity, civility and mutual respect.
 As a community of learning, dedicated to open inquiry, we must consistently work to put these ideals into practice.

-The University is committed to a shift in theory and practice in the Office of Residence Life.
+The University is committed to a shift in theory and practice in the Office of Housing and Community Life.
 We will extend participation in ways that will increase student responsibility, autonomy, and self-discipline.
 Now, more than ever, students entering the Willamette community are expected to have earnest goals of self-discovery and maturity and should allow those goals to sustain community standards of conduct that reflect the values that we seek to instill.
 These values include: thoughtful respect for the rights of others, honesty and integrity in both academic and personal matters, and responsible behavior on and off campus.

 Thus, the guiding principles of the reformed judicial program are as follows:

 - Regard each student as an individual deserving individual attention, consideration and respect.